 Key Suspect in Dallas Voter Fraud Case Arrested

-DALLAS (CN) – A key suspect in the West Dallas elderly voter fraud investigation was arrested Wednesday after spending a month on the lam.
+DALLAS (CN) – A key suspect in the West Dallas elderly voter-fraud investigation was arrested Wednesday after spending a month on the lam.

 Miguel Hernandez, 27, is being held at the Dallas County Jail on $100,000 bond, according to jail records.
 A grand jury indicted him on Monday on a second-degree felony illegal voting charge.
 He faces up to 20 years in state prison if convicted.